benjymous/annotations/sandman/sandman.08.md

 - #### Panel 6

-  **"The Sunless Lands"** would appear to be an appelation for the afterlives.
+  **The Sunless Lands** would appear to be an appelation for the afterlives.
 It may be from Greek mythology, the most pleasant section of Hades, where the virtuous dwelt after death.
 It may also refer to the Sumerian/Babylonian afterlife, which was dusty, dark, and sterile, according to Enkidu's vision in the "Epic of Gilgamesh".

   Note the interesting characterization of Dream as more terrible than Death.
 Quite true, considering that Dream can make a person's life a living nightmare (c.f.
 Alex Burgess in #1, pp 38-40); whereas Death merely takes people's lives.